 Here’s how it works:

-- Residents call 654-5278 to schedule a free appointment for Building Inspector Sam Payne and Street Superintendent Jason Forsythe to visit their homes for approximately 30 minutes on a Tuesday between 1:00 and 3:00 p.m.
+- Residents call 654-5278 to schedule a free appointment for Building Services Director Don Stock and Street Superintendent Jason Forsythe to visit their homes for approximately 30 minutes on a Tuesday between 1:00 and 3:00 p.m.

-- Sam and Jason will evaluate the yard and home exterior, using a checklist of potential items that may need work.
+- Don and Jason will evaluate the yard and home exterior, using a checklist of potential items that may need work.

-- Sam and Jason will review their findings with homeowners and if residents want help in getting their yards mowed, shrubs trimmed, exterior painting done, then Sam and Jason will contact an identified group of community volunteers to handle the work.
+- Don and Jason will review their findings with homeowners and if residents want help in getting their yards mowed, shrubs trimmed, exterior painting, then Don and Jason will contact an identified group of community volunteers to handle the work.

 Part of the evaluation is a determination of whether items like new roofs and gutters are needed.
-That work is not done by the volunteers, but the program provides homeowners with the comfort of a reliable assessment by Sam and Jason, avoiding the risk of being taken advantage of by unscrupulous companies.
+That work is not done by the volunteers, but the program provides homeowners with the comfort of a reliable assessment by Don and Jason, avoiding the risk of being taken advantage of by unscrupulous companies.

 A copy of the checklist is left with the homeowner and a copy is kept on file at the Department of Building Services and Street Department.